DakeZhang1998/ReadProbe/README.md

 - [ ] For each generated question, there should be a "like" button so that users can indicate if they like the generated questions.
 - [ ] Ask friends to try this web app and provide feedback.
+- [ ] Make sure the API key is provided in the cloud app, not in this repo.

 ## Q&A
 1. How to run this project on my local machine? \